exclusive offer : Flat 20% off on live classes + 2 free self-paced courses! - SCHEDULE CALL

 A few database developers may consider these options the obvious choices for the primary key but we strongly recommend avoiding these values or they are taken as the poor choice instead, by experienced database developers.

 The process of removing a primary key is pretty straightforward.
-If you can create the primary key then there is provision to delete it as well based on the requirements.
-To remove the primary key in SQL, drop keyword is used.
+If you can create the primary key then there is a provision to delete it as well based on the requirements.
+To remove the primary key in SQL, the drop keyword is used.
 Here, is the syntax to remove the primary key in the SQL-

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.

 Receive Latest Materials and Offers on SQL Server Course